telerik/winforms-docs/richtexteditor/features/references/captions-for-tables-and-figures.md

 ### Caption Preview

 On the top there is a preview of the caption text that would be inserted.
 In this case we haven’t inserted any other captions with label  "Table" so the number that follows is 1.
-That number represents the number of captions inserted before that one with the same label.Options
+That number represents the number of captions inserted before that one with the same label.

+### Options

 You can select different options.
 The first one is __Label__.
 From here you can select the label text.
 By default you have  two options – __Figure__ and __Table__.